 - They are a celebrity favorite.

-Iggies are small dogs but don’t tell them that.
+These dogs are small dogs but don’t tell them that.

 Bella is almost 14 years old.
 She weighs 14 pounds and is very healthy for her age.
 She has the typical IG form with the long tail, sloped back, and long pointed snout.

-This breed has a unique body structure, and the length of the dog’s neck in addition to how it’s tapered makes fitting it for a collar a tough task.
+The Italian Greyhound has a unique body structure, and the length of the dog’s neck in addition to how it’s tapered makes fitting it for a collar a tough task.
 For wear around the house only, the Italian Greyhound Club of America recommends a breakaway collar that can quickly and easily be removed if it gets caught on something.
 However, they also say that you should not walk the dog with that collar, but instead use a martingale collar that won’t slip off as it’s designed to tighten around the dog’s neck if it pulls.